- Find a Lawyer

 - Enforce a do not resuscitate (DNR) order

-Learn About Wills and Durable Powers of Attorney: Talk to a Lawyer
+Learn About Wills and Durable Powers of Attorney

-While property succession and other matters typically pass from one family member to another after we die, that is not the case with unmarried partners.
+Property succession and other matters typically pass from one family member to another after we die.
+Unmarried partners do not have that protection.
 Wills and durable powers of attorney are great ways to avoid confusion and frustration in this respect.

-An attorney can help tremendously with these issues.
+You need an attorney’s help with these legal issues.
 They can advise you on real estate decisions and obtaining a health care power of attorney.
 Attorneys can also help you create a living will or a living trust.
 Talking to a legal professional today can help you avoid legal issues in the future.

 Can I Solve This on My Own or Do I Need an Attorney?